IceBerge421/markdown-cv/index.md

 <div class="item" id="pubs" markdown="1">

 `2022`
+**Berge, PS**.
+(Forthoming June 2022). "'But First We Need to Talk About Parallel Universes:' Vectorizing Trans Power in Videogames."
+To be presented at the Queering and Questioning Video Games Conference.
+Hosted by MultiPlay.
+Virtual Event.

+`2022`
 **Berge, PS** and Heslep, D.G.
 (Forthcoming June 2022). “‘!pls deletethis’: How Discord Bots Perform and Center White Cismasculinity.”
 To be presented at the Console-ing Passions 2022 Conference.
 Orlando, FL.

 `2022`